tjohann/ambient_tracking_with_raspi/README.md

 	2). rootfs (ext4/8 gig) -> rasp2_rootfs.tgz
 	3). home (ext4/the rest) -> raspi2_home.tgz

+Note: you have to untar the files and not use dd!

 User
 ----

-The user baalue is available on all images, you can use it to login via ssh and then use sudo or su -l for root tasks.
+The user baalue is available on the image, you can use it to login via ssh and then use sudo or su -l for root tasks.

     root (password: root)
     baalue (password: baalue)